Teva v Gilead: SPC combination products

-In Teva v Gilead, the English Patents Court has now given judgment on the validity of Gilead’s supplementary protection certificate (SPC) for its drug Truvada®, an anti-HIV drug which is a combination of two active ingredients, tenofovir disoproxil and emtricitabine.
+In Teva v Gilead, the Patents Court of England and Wales has now given judgment on the validity of Gilead’s supplementary protection certificate (SPC) for its drug Truvada®, an anti-HIV drug which is a combination of two active ingredients, tenofovir disoproxil and emtricitabine.
 This follows a trial in 2016, from which certain questions were referred to the Court of Justice of the European Union (CJEU).

 Under Article 3(a) of the medicinal products SPC regulation, one of the criteria for SPC eligibility in the EU is that the product is “protected by a basic patent in force”.